moorl/MoorlDocs/docs-source/MoorlStaging/index.en.md

 Note: If you have any problems with the plugin, please note the following the following [notes](../faq.md) in the FAQ section._

+Note: The staging systems are NOT deleted when the plug-in is uninstalled.

 ## Settings

 ### System requirements